ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

  * Note the use of poolCheckout to catch the error.
 I've tried many ways with sqldf but trycatch failed to catch the error (it's an internal problem to dbi).
 Hence the use of DBI.
 Two queries are run at once to catch error on failure and not be stuck with only half the modification done.
 See https:/stackoverflow.com/questions/34332769/how-to-use-dbgetquery-in-trycatch-with-postgresql

  * sqldf is handy because you can run queries with objet from R as if they were table inside the database.
 As you cannot do that with DBI, I've had to first create the temporary table using sqldf and only then run the DBI query

+ * At the beginning the script was as following :

 ```r
 query <- paste(query1, query2)
     conn <- poolCheckout(pool)